Metro Council member's husband under investigation for malfeasance at state Department of Energy

 “The evidence suggests Mr. Adams used his position to influence the OC’s selection of LORA, which financially benefitted LORA’s owners.
 In return, it appears LORA’s owners hired his children as employees and, later, as contractors through two companies sharing ownership with LORA; and provided funds to Mr. Adams to purchase his personal residence,” East Baton Rouge Sheriff’s Sgt.
 Jessica Pizzolato wrote in the application for the search warrant.

-That personal residence on Oakbrook Drive, which the couple bought in a cash sale in April 2023, cost $780,000.
+The couple bought the personal residence on Oakbrook Drive in a cash sale in April 2023 for $780,000.

 The sheriff’s office sought the warrant after the state Legislative Auditor’s office asked for help.
 The auditor’s office got a complaint about the potential malfeasance and started an investigative audit, the documents said.